Pulkit-Khandelwal/purple-mri/README.md

 `purple-mri` follows a series of steps making use of bash scripts and Docker.

 ### Pre-processing
 Perform bias correction and image normalization/standardization.
-We use `N4BiasFieldCorrection` as part of the CLI tool [`c3d`](http://www.itksnap.org/pmwiki/pmwiki.php?n=Convert3D.Convert3D).
+We use `N4BiasFieldCorrection` as part of the CLI tool [ANTs](https://github.com/ANTsX/ANTs) and [`c3d`](http://www.itksnap.org/pmwiki/pmwiki.php?n=Convert3D.Convert3D).
 We highly recommend using the option of an input mask in `N4BiasFieldCorrection` which can be obtained via corase threhsolding.
 [Here](https://github.com/Pulkit-Khandelwal/upenn-picsl-brain-ex-vivo/tree/main/misc_scripts/perform_bias_correction.sh) is a sample script.

-### Deep learning based initial labeling and CRUISE-based post-hoc topology correction
+### Deep learning-based initial labeling and CRUISE-based post-hoc topology correction
 Currently, we have two Docker images.
 The first image provides the segmentation and the second employs [Nighres/CRUISE](https://nighres.readthedocs.io/en/latest/installation.html) for post-hoc topology correction.
 Please follow the [link](https://github.com/Pulkit-Khandelwal/upenn-picsl-brain-ex-vivo/blob/main/exvivo-segm-demo-docker.md) for detailed instructions on how to use Docker to get the segmentations.
 Some key commands are emphasized here: